darrenklein/git-to-json/README.md

 # Git-to-JSON
-> Read and write git commit info
+> Read latest git commit info and write it to JSON

 Git-to-JSON is a simple NPM module designed to retrieve the info for your project's most recent git commit and write it to a file in JSON format.